Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 - 7 : LOG_DEBUG       7       /* debug-level messages */

 #### Crash Log event
-Device may send a crash log event after rebooting after a crash.
-The event cannot be sent until a connection event has been sent.
+Device may send a `crash log event` during rebooting after a crash.
+The event cannot be sent until a connection event has been established.
 ```json
 {   "jsonrpc" : "2.0" ,
     "method" : "crashlog" ,